yannikschnitzer/Branching-Bisimulation-Learning/README.md

 The CPAChecker and Ultimate baseline tools require distinct Java versions.
 Our scripts for running the baseline tools try to change this version on-the-fly when executing the respective commands.
 However, this may be unsuccesfull, leading to strange errors, such as related to the Eclipse plugin or unresolved modules.

 Ultimate requires Java 1.21.
-So in case you experience strange errors when running a benchmark set with the Ultiamte tool, please run:
+So in case you experience strange errors when running a benchmark set with the Ultiamte tool (which is most likely the case if you have previously run a benchmark with the CPA tool and the Java version did not automatically switch back), please run:

 ```
 sudo update-java-alternatives --set java-1.21.0-openjdk-amd64
 ```

 to swtich to the correct version, which you can check with `java --version`.

 The CPAChecker requires Java 1.17, to switch please run: